Siege of Ichijōdani Castle: Prelude

+Nobunaga led an army of 30,000 soldiers, departing from Gifu Castle to invade Ōmi Province.
+Nobunaga marched to Odani Castle to surrounding and besieged the castle, which was held by Azai Nagamasa.

-In 1573, Nobunaga besieged Odani castle, which was held by Azai Nagamasa.
-Asakura Yoshikage, leading a force to relieve and reinforce the Azai garrison, came under attack by Nobunaga's army.
-He sought refuge in Hikida Castle, and came under siege at Hikida by Oda forces.
+In the mean time, Asakura Yoshikage, leading a 20,000 forces to relieve and reinforce the Azai garrison.
+However, Oda forces turn around and Yoshikage came under attack by Nobunaga's army, later he sought refuge in Hikida Castle, and came under siege at Hikida by Oda forces.
 Hikida castle fell on August 10, and Asakura fled back to his home province of Echizen.

 Battle

-In September 1573, Nobunaga led an army of 30,000 soldiers, departing from Gifu Castle to invade Ōmi Province, surrounding Odani Castle, however Asakura Yoshikage led 20,000 reinforcement to support Azai Nagamasa.

-Later, Nobunaga battled against Yoshikage at Tonezaka, Yoshikage was defeated, and Saito Tatsuoki who become guest commander of Asakura, was also killed in this battle, at the age of 26.
+Later in September 1573, Nobunaga marched to Echizen Province, he battled against Yoshikage at Tonezaka (Battle of Tonezaka), Yoshikage was defeated, and Saito Tatsuoki who become guest commander of Asakura, was also killed in this battle, at the age of 26.

-Nobunaga pursue Yoshikage and attacked the town of Ichijōdani, seizing control from the Asakura clan and burning it down.
+Nobunaga pursued Yoshikage and attacked the town of Ichijōdani, seizing control from the Asakura clan and burning it down.

-Yoshikage fled Ichijōdani castle with only his own troops and, upon the urging of Asakura Kageakira, at the Rokubō-kenshō monastery proposed by Kageakira as a temporary place to stay.
+Yoshikage fled Ichijōdani castle with only his own troops, and upon the urging of Asakura Kageakira, headed for the Rokubō-kenshō monastery proposed by Kageakira as a temporary place to stay.
 However, Yoshikage was thoroughly surrounded by troops under Kageakira who betrayed him.
 As the attendants fought and died, Yoshikage killed himself.

 Aftermath

-After Yoshikage died, Asakura Kageakira made efforts to negotiate with Oda for his lives and status, but the Oda army executed him.
+After Yoshikage died, Asakura Kageakira then brought Yoshikage’s head, along with Yoshikage’s mother (Kōtokuin), wife and children as hostages, and surrendered to Nobunaga.
+Kageakira made efforts to negotiate with Oda for his lives and status, but the Oda army executed him.

 Later, Oda Nobunaga's forces returned to northern Ōmi and attacked Odani castle in October, 1573, devastating Azai Nagamasa and the Azai clan.